Rajpratik71/sheepdog-wiki/Install-From-Sources.md

 ### Download, build and install the Sheepdog server and command line tools

-If you want to use a stable sheepdog, please download our source archive of stable branch and build it.
-Stable branches of each version are listed [here] (https://github.com/sheepdog/sheepdog/wiki/Stable-branches#obtain-stable-release-based-on-the-stable-branches).
+If you want to use a stable sheepdog, please [download our source archive of stable branch](https://github.com/sheepdog/sheepdog/wiki/Stable-branches#obtain-stable-release-based-on-the-stable-branches) and build it.
 Below is an example of v0.7.6.

 <pre>
 $ wget -O sheepdog-v0.7.6.tar.gz https://github.com/sheepdog/sheepdog/archive/v0.7.6.tar.gz